drupal-composer/preserve-paths/README.md

 ## Configuration

-For configuring the paths you need to set `preserver-paths` within the `extra` of your root `composer.json`.
+For configuring the paths you need to set `preserve-paths` within the `extra` of your root `composer.json`.

 ```json
 {